 - No long waits to speak with someone at the main office.
 They have busy times, but the most I have waited is about 4 minutes vs 50 minutes with my old insurance.
 Typically someone answers right away.

-- Compared to insurance, you will likely end up paying far LESS out of pocket for any need you have.
-In fact, it’s entirely likely you’ll pay nothing in the end since discounts can often be obtained to eliminate your $300 responsibility
+- Compared to insurance, you will likely end up paying far LESS out of pocket for any need you have if on the Classic plan.
+In fact, it’s entirely likely you’ll pay nothing in the end since discounts can often be obtained to eliminate your $300 responsibility.
+On the Basic plan your risk is limited to the $1500 PR and the $13,500 cap on the 10% co-share.

 - Your provider will likely be paid in full before insurance would have paid them without any of the headaches insurance can give (remember you pay them from the shares you receive, they are not paid directly by Samaritan)